apache/pulsar/site2/docs/security-tls-authentication.md

 ## TLS Authentication Overview

-TLS authentication is an extension of [TLS transport encryption](security-tls-transport.md), but instead of only servers having keys and certs which the client uses to verify the server's identity, clients also have keys and certs which the server uses to verify the client's identity.
+TLS authentication is an extension of [TLS transport encryption](security-tls-transport.md).
+Not only servers have keys and certs that the client uses to verify the server's identity, clients also have keys and certs that the server uses to verify the client's identity.
 You must have TLS transport encryption configured on your cluster before you can use TLS authentication.
 This guide assumes you already have TLS transport encryption configured.

 ### Creating client certificates

-Client certificates are generated using the same certificate authority as was used to generate the server certificates.
+You can use the same certificate authority that the server certificates used to generate the server certificates for generating client certificates.

 The biggest difference between client certs and server certs is that the **common name** for the client certificate is the **role token** which that client will be authenticated as.

-First generate the key.
+First, you need to generate the key.

 ```bash
 $ openssl genrsa -out admin.key.pem 2048
 ```